Wavelyio/wavely-docs/docs/api/voice-service-phone-numbers-api.md

 # Phone numbers
-This is the API for phone numbers management in Asterisk
+This is the API for phone numbers management in Voice Service

 * Get all phone numbers
 * Add phone number to company